Personal Injury Lawyers Calgary

-- General Damages compensate you for pain and suffering, loss of enjoyment of life, loss of housekeeping ability, and the loss of future income and;
+- General Damages which compensate you for pain and suffering, loss of enjoyment of life;

-- Special Damages compensate you for your actual economic loss, such as out-of-pocket expenses and loss of income to the date of settlement or trial.
+- Special Damages compensate you for your actual out-of-pocket expenses in relation to your recovery; and

 How can I afford a lawyer?

 You may be wondering how you can afford a lawyer, especially if you are unable to work and therefore have a limited income after the accident.
 Most lawyers will take your case on a percentage of contingency fee basis.
 This means you do not have to pay for legal services until your claim is settled and funds are received from the other side.
 Fee agreements are usually based on results: your lawyer does not get paid unless your claim is successful.